Model-Predictive Control with NUP Priors: Application Examples

-The numerical results shown in Fig.~\ref{fig:prob:dac} are obtained with $\msgb{V}{Y_k} = 0.045$ and $K=450$.
-Note that $\msgb{V}{Y_k}$ controls the approximation quality as it scales the weight of the squared error between $y$ and $\breve y$.
-The first half of Fig.~\ref{fig:prob:dac} shows the nominal operation of the digital-to-analog converter, where the target waveform can be well approximated.
-The second half of Fig.~\ref{fig:prob:dac} illustrates what happens if the (unreasonable) target waveform falls outside the passband of the analog filter.
+The numerical results shown in Fig.~\ref{fig:prob:dac} are obtained with $\msgb{V}{Y_k} = \msgb{\sigma}{Y}^2 = 0.045$ and $K=450$.
+In the first half of Fig.~\ref{fig:prob:dac} the target waveform can be well approximated; in the second half of Fig.~\ref{fig:prob:dac}, the target waveform falls outside the passband of the filter (\ref{eqn:dac:transferFunction}).